 Botulinumtoxin-A, commonly referred to by the trade name "Botox" is a neurotoxic protein that prevents muscle contraction.
 Injected in small amounts to the upper face by a licensed medical professional, botulinumtoxin prevents the muscle contractions (such as raising the forehead or furrowing the brow) that cause wrinkles.
 While most of us call these neurotoxins "botox", much like we call all tissue "kleenex", botox is simply a brand name.
-Your provider may use other similar products such as Xeomin, Dysport, or Jeuveau.
+Your provider may use other similar products such as Xeomin, Dysport, Jeuveau, or Daxxify.

 It is important to understand, however, that there are two types of wrinkles/lines in the skin: dynamic (active) and static (present at rest).
 Dynamic wrinkles are those that are caused when facial muscles are contracted, or moving.
 These movements are decreased with botox, preventing the lines from becoming deeper.
 Static lines are those that are etched in the face over time and cannot be eliminated with botox use alone.